-17.1 Competition participants must be properly dressed.
-Short shorts are not permitted; only long shorts (Bermuda type at most 5 cm above the knee) are permitted.
+Competition participants must be properly dressed.
+Short shorts are not permitted; only long shorts (Bermuda type-at most, 5 cm above the knee) are permitted.
 It is not permissible to be naked under a skeet vest.
 Shirts must have at least short sleeves and a collar or, without a collar, must have a round neck (like a tee shirt).
 Wearing sandals is not permitted for safety reasons.
 The shooter's number must be attached to his/her back and be fully visible.
-Any failure to observe these rules is penalized by a first warning from the referee and, if the shooter fails to rectify his/her dress, subsequent penalties may extend to expulsion from the competition by decision of the jury.
+Any failure to observe these rules is penalized by a first warning from the referee and, if the shooter fails to rectify his/ her dress, subsequent penalties may extend to expulsion from the competition by decision of the jury.
+At the opening ceremony, during the parade of National teams, their members have to be in the attire of their National team, or wearing a pair of pressed trousers & blazer.
+At the closing ceremony, all the awarded shooters shall attend the prize giving, either in the attire of their National team or wearing a pair of pressed trousers & blazer.

-Chapter 18 - Shoot-offs
+CHAPTER 18 - SHOOT-OFFS

 - 18.1 In the event of a shoot-off for the top three individual places, a new layout is set up by the jury (if there is enough time to organize the shoot-off). - 18.2 Shooters finishing below third place with the same scores are ranked as equals, by counting back the squads from layout 8 to layout 1. - 18.3 Shoot-offs take place via a round of twenty-five targets.
-If the shooters cannot be separated they shoot a second round, where the shooter scoring the first "zero" is eliminated ("sudden death" principle) provided that all the shooters have shot at the same number of targets, the winner being the shooter remaining after all his/her competitors have been eliminated.
-In the case of equal scores and solely in the case of a shoot-off (applying the sudden death principle), a double on report is considered as a combination of two targets without taking account of the position of a "zero" target, whether the double is "one" and "zero" or "zero" and "one".
+If the shooters cannot be separated, they shoot a second round, where the shooter scoring the first "zero" is eliminated ("sudden death" principle) provided that all the shooters have shot at the same number of targets, the winner being the shooter remaining after all his/her competitors have been eliminated.
+In the case of equal scores and solely in the case of a shoot-off (applying the sudden death principle), a double on report is considered as a combination of two targets without taking account of the position of a "zero" target, whether the double is "one" and "zero" or

-- 18.4 Shooting takes place in accordance with the previous rules, though the empty places in the squad are not filled. - 18.5 If the shoot-offs have not been planned in advance as part of the event, the shooters concerned must remain in contact with the jury so that they are ready to shoot within fifteen minutes of being called.
-Shooters absent at the time of the shoot-off are disqualified. - 18.6 The jury may decide that shoot-offs have to be postponed until the following day for reasons of force majeure, in which case absent shooters are disqualified. - 18.7 For the team ranking, teams with the same scores are separated by counting back the squads from layout 8 to layout 1.
+- "zero" and "one." - 18.4 Shooting takes place in accordance with the previous rules, though the empty places in the squad are not filled. - 18.5 If the shoot-offs have not been planned in advance as part of the event, the shooters concerned must remain in contact with the jury so that they are ready to shoot within fifteen minutes of being called.
+Shooters absent at the time of the shoot-off are disqualified. - 18.6 The jury may decide that shoot-offs have to be postponed until the following day for reasons of force majeure (chance occurrence), in which case absent shooters are disqualified. - 18.7 For the team ranking, teams with the same scores are separated by counting back the squads from layout 8 to layout 1.

-X. GLOSSARY
+XI.
+GLOSSARY